 before they sliced a last grin in his throat.

 The triple reception of ‘loved’ signals the happiness that Helen experiences.
 Now away from her perusers, she is able to experience the happiness of love.
-Yet, the men still follow her, wanting to contain her beauty form themselves.
+Yet, the men still follow her, wanting to contain her beauty from themselves.

 The short, stunted ‘Beauty is fame’ is followed by a caesura.
 Duffy emphasizes the brutality of this line.
 Helen did not ask for beauty, yet she is made into an icon that must be pursued due to the male gaze.
 They look upon her and whisper her name, spreading her name across the globe.
 The perusers kill her husband, ‘sliced a last grin in his throat’, male rage and jealousy destroying Helen’s life.